Seante Williams

-Seante Teron Williams (born September 16, 1981) is an American football defensive end who is currently a free agent.
+Seante Teron Williams (born September 16, 1981) is an American former professional football defensive end.
 He was originally signed by the Green Bay Packers as an undrafted free agent in 2004.
 He played college football at Jacksonville State.

-Early life and college career
+Early life and college

 Williams was born in Newport News, Virginia.
 Williams graduated from Pine Forest High School of Pensacola, Florida in 2000.
 At Pine Forest, Williams lettered in basketball and football.

 He originally signed with Auburn University but transferred to Coffeyville Community College.
 Williams redshirted his freshman year at Coffeyville in 2000 but sat out the 2001 season due to a back injury.
 After graduating from Coffeyville in December 2001, Williams enrolled at the University of Southern Mississippi for the spring 2002 semester.

 In the 2002 season, Williams made 21 tackles in 11 games with the Southern Miss Golden Eagles.
 For his senior year in 2003, Williams played at the Division I-AA Jacksonville State.
 In 11 games, Williams made 14 tackles, 2.5 sacks, 2 tackles for loss, and 1 fumble recovery.